Table of contents

 DMARC record example

-Here is an example of a DMARC record–this is SendGrid’s DMARC record:
+Here is an example of a DMARC record:

 What does the Folderly email test tool cover with regards to DMARC?